Farmers Insurance: Auto, Home, and Renters

 • How much coverage you buy

-Once your rate is set, don’t worry, you can lower it with discounts such as Farmers’ Signal and insurance bundling.
+Once your rate is set, don’t worry, you can lower it with discounts such as Farmers’ Signal and bundling.
 Make sure to ask your agent about all the discounts you may qualify for when you’re getting a quote.

 Auto Insurance Discounts and Policy Perks

 You’ll be delighted by Farmers rich selection rate-lowering auto discounts.
-According to our research, Farmers is the best auto insurance company for discounts.
+According to our research, Farmers is the best auto insurer for discounts.
 Better yet, many of them are easy to qualify for.
 Others, such as Signal, reward you for safe driving habits.
 Keep in mind that some discounts only apply to Smart Plan branded policies, which offer additional benefits.
 Below is an in-depth look at every discount:

 Loyalty Discounts

 Farmers strives to find ways to reward policyholders with a wide variety of customer loyalty discounts.
-The most common one is insurance bundling.
+The most common one is bundling.
 You can also score discounts based on your profession, especially those in the military, active duty or retired.

-Business/Professional Group Discount
+Business/Professional Group

 Some professions and professional affiliations qualify for this discount.
 This bonus is for both currently employed and retired policyholders.

-Homeowner Discount
+Homeowner

 All you need to do to get the homeowners discount is own a house, even if Farmers doesn’t insure it.

-Military Discount
+Military

 The military discount is the insurer’s way of saying “Thank you for your service.”
 Active duty or retired members of the military or reserves qualify for these savings.

-Multi-Line/Multi-Policy Discount
+Multi-Line/Multi-Policy

-The multi-policy discount is basically the same as insurance bundling.
+The multi-policy discount is basically the same as bundling.
 Bundle your auto policy with renters, homeowners, condominium, boat, life, umbrella, small business, or another Farmers policy and save up to 45%.
 Actual savings can vary based on many factors.
 Check with your agent for details.

-Multi-Car Discount
+Multi-Car

 You may qualify for the multi-car discount if you insure two or more vehicles with a Farmers auto policy.